aaronwlsong/BMIN503_Final_Project/README.md

 **Result:**

-1) Main result: 4 variables out of 5 have statistical significant association with outcome.
+1) Main result: 4 out of 5 variables are significantly associated with outcome.
 They could be used as predictors for decision of taking PrEP.
-2) Variable selection: Toal 6 out of 19 significant associated variables/predictors are selected by original GLM model given the a=0.05 level.
+2) Variable selection: Top 6 out of 19 significant associated variables/predictors are selected from original GLM model given the a=0.05 level.
 After optimization, the final GLM includes 5 independent variables.
-The inspection for outcome variable shows that the dependent variable has extreme imbalanced outcomes (24 v.s 1108) which severely affects the model's performance.
+In addition, the inspection for outcome variable shows that the dependent variable has extreme imbalanced outcomes (24 v.s 1108) which severely affects model's performance.
 3) Model selection and evaluation: GLM has the best performance for this extreme imbalanced dataset compared to SVM and Random forest tree.

 **Limitation:**